Oklahoma State Bureau of Investigation

 The Oklahoma State Bureau of Investigation (OSBI) is an independent state law enforcement agency of the government of Oklahoma.
-The OSBI assists the county sheriff offices and city police departments of the state, and is the primary investigative agency of the state government.
-OSBI works independent of the Oklahoma Department of Public Safety to investigate criminal law violations within the state at the request of statutory authorized requesters.
+The OSBI assists the county sheriff offices and city police departments of the state, and works independent of the Oklahoma Department of Public Safety to investigate criminal law violations within the state at the request of statutory authorized requesters.
 The OSBI was created in 1925 during the term of Governor Martin E. Trapp.

 The OSBI is governed by a seven-member commission, with each member of the commission appointed by the Governor of Oklahoma.
 The commission then appoints a director, who serves at the pleasure of the commission, as the chief executive officer of the OSBI.
-The current director is Aungela Spurlock and was appointed to serve as Director on September 1, 2022.
+The current director is Greg Mashburn and was appointed to serve as Director on March 3, 2025.

 History

 Origins

-In the early 1920s gangs of outlaws roamed the state robbing and burglarizing banks and terrorizing the citizens of many Oklahoma towns.
+In the early 1920s, gangs of outlaws roamed the state robbing and burglarizing banks and terrorizing the citizens of many Oklahoma towns.
 These gangsters often escaped lawmen by fleeing across county lines.
 The United States Marshals Service was the only law enforcement agency with statewide jurisdiction, but its officers were outnumbered by the bandits.

 In 1925, Governor of Oklahoma Martin E. Trapp, in his State of the State address recommended the creation of an agency of special investigators or state police to combat the outlaws.
 The Oklahoma Legislature appropriated $78,000 to establish the Bureau of Criminal Identification and Investigation.
 A year after its creation, the Bureau's three agents or operatives were credited with reducing the number of bank robberies in the state by roughly 75 percent.
 Agents accomplished this by developing leads and using informants which were considered by many to be innovative investigative techniques at the time.

 In 1939, the Bureau was taken out from under the direction of the Adjutant General's Office and became a division of the Oklahoma Department of Public Safety.
 It was during these years that the agency became known as the State Crime Bureau.
 This arrangement lasted until 1957, when the Bureau was placed under the direct control of the Governor's Office and renamed the Oklahoma State Bureau of Investigation.
 Also in 1957, the OSBI began to emerge as a professional law enforcement agency.
-In 1968, employees were placed under the merit system and for the first time, working for the agency was seen as a career opportunity rather than temporary employment.